 All vehicles have a blind spot (an area around the vehicle that can’t be seen directly by the driver), but truck blind spots are especially significant.
 A truck driver must be careful to account for this blind spot when changing lanes or turning.
 Otherwise, it puts other vehicles driving near the truck in severe danger of collision or being forced off the road.

-When greater the weight of a vehicle, the more room is needed to stop—and trucks weigh tens of thousands of pounds.
+With more weight comes more room needed for the vehicle to stop, and trucks weigh tens of thousands of pounds.
 This increases the chances of rear-end collisions for trucks.
 Either truck drivers themselves or another motorist can fail to recognize how much room the truck needs before it can stop, which can lead to a rear-end collision with those in front.

 Rear-end collision with trucks can lead to one of the most deadly types of truck accidents: under-ride accidents.
 This is when a semi truck is hit by a vehicle so small it’s near the same height as the truck’s rear trailer, causing the smaller car to go underneath it completely.